-Once a week at 12am EST Sunday.
+Once a week at 12am game time/EST on Sunday.

 A horse may be trained 5 times a week.
-It’s up to you which day to train it on although most players train their horses all 5 times on Sunday in order to maximize on the performance gain in shows.
+It’s up to you which day to train it on, although most players train their horses all 5 times on Sunday in order to maximize on the performance gain in shows.

 Horses earn performance stats by being trained 5 times per week in their chosen disciplines.
 They will only increase in the stats for the trained discipline.